Is Exchangeability better than I.I.D to handle Data Distribution Shifts while Pooling Data for Data-scarce Medical image segmentation?: Implementation details

 \section{Implementation details}

 We developed our segmentation model using Python and implemented it with the TensorFlow and Keras libraries.
 For data processing, we utilized numpy, OpenCV, and scikit-learn, enabling efficient data handling.
 We have used the high-performance NVIDIA TESLA P100 GPU to accelerate training and leverage hardware acceleration.
 The model has been trained for 100 epochs in the initial phase ($\alpha=0$) and 75 epochs in the second phase with $\mathcal{L}_\text{fd}$ ($\alpha \neq 0$).
 It has been seen that this specific initialization of $\alpha$ produces the best results as compared to other initialization values.
-This can be intuitively explained as the model learns to produce decent segmentation masks using the traditional $L_{seg}$ and a regularization by $\mathcal{L}_\text{fd}$ utilizes the prior knowledge gained by the model in the 75 epochs to refine the feature maps.
-This effectively achieves a better Dice score (+1.5-1.9\% across all datasets) than training the model with $\mathcal{L}_\text{fd}$ from the beginning.
+This can be intuitively explained as the model learns to produce decent segmentation masks using the traditional $L_{seg}$ and a regularization by $\mathcal{L}_\text{fd}$ utilizes the prior knowledge gained by the model in the 75 epochs to refine the feature maps. \footnote{\textit{We set $\alpha = 75$ to allow the network to first learn stable and semantically meaningful foreground–background priors from the base data before introducing $\mathcal{L}_{fd}$.} Empirically, $\alpha>75$ does not yield further performance gains, indicating that these priors and the corresponding feature representations have already converged, and that delaying the regularizer further provides no additional benefit.
+In contrast, applying $\mathcal{L}_{fd}$ too early ($\alpha < 75$) leads to suboptimal performance, as foreground–background priors are not yet sufficiently formed; enforcing discrepancy at this stage acts on unstable features and introduces improper constraints.
+This behavior highlights the importance of activating $\mathcal{L}_{fd}$ only after reliable foreground–background priors have emerged.} This effectively achieves a better Dice score (+1.5-1.9\% across all datasets) than training the model with $\mathcal{L}_\text{fd}$ from the beginning.
 A train-test-validation split of 70-20-10\% has been applied.
 Callbacks were used to save the best-performing model during both training phases.
 To address non-uniform image sizes, all images have been resized to uniform $512\times512$ pixels for TNBC \cite{naylor2018segmentation}, the newly collected US-TNBC, and $256\times256$ for UDIAT \cite{yap2017automated} and AD \cite{jimenez2022visual} (both $256\times256$ and $128\times128$).
 We have applied data augmentation (horizontal and vertical flipping, rotations to the left and right by $90^{\circ}$) on the training set to train the models and on the test set to increase the number of data points for the plots.
 Evaluation of the models has been done on the test set without augmentation.
 Further details will be available with the code.